AzdiarGazder/mtexTools/README.md

 ## O
-- [**orientationMaker**](https://github.com/AzdiarGazder/mtexTools/tree/main/orientationMaker): Creates an ideal crystallographic orientation from a unimodal ODF with a user specified half-width and exports the data as a lossless Mtex (version 5.9 onwards) or lossy VPSC (up to version 5.8.2) file for later use.
+- [**orientationMaker**](https://github.com/AzdiarGazder/mtexTools/tree/main/orientationMaker): Creates an ideal crystallographic orientation from a unimodal ODF with a user specified half-width and exports the data as a lossless Mtex file for later use.